 \section{Abstract}

 This work concerns maps of commutative noetherian local rings containing a field of positive characteristic.
-Given such a map $\varphi$ of finite flat dimension, the results relate homological properties of the relative Frobenius of $\varphi$ to those of the fibers of $\varphi$.
-The focus is on the complete intersection property and the Gorenstein property.
+Given such a map $\varphi$ of finite flat dimension, the results relate homological properties of the relative Frobenius of $\varphi$ to those of the fibers of $\varphi$ with a focus on the complete intersection property.